User Guide

 Distinct Values (good)14

-If there is a permutation error involving Disposition and IsActive, and if you use similar values for these fields during testing, then the permutation will not be detected.
+If there is a permutation error involving Disposition and IsActive, and if you use similar values for these fields during testing, then the permutation error will not be detected.
 If you use distinct values, then any permutation error will be detected.

 So, the guideline is to make sure your test data distinguishes clearly between fields/columns.
 It's likely best to avoid common, generic values such as 0, 1, nulls, and empty Strings.